eukaprotech/networking/com/eukaprotech/networking/networking/1.0.4/README.md

 # Provide Your own InputStream for Upload

-To provide your own inputstream, include it in the body parameters.
+To provide your own inputstream, include it as an InputStreamItem in the body parameters.
 In the example shown below, the

-        File file = new File("file path");
         Parameters parameters = new Parameters();
         InputStream inputStream = null;
-        File file = sampleFile();
+        File file = new File("file path");
         try {
             inputStream = new BufferedInputStream(new FileInputStream(file));
         } catch (FileNotFoundException e) {